 That’s because while getting more time for yourself is the dream of most business owners, in practice it can take a LOT of work to reach that point, especially towards the beginning.

-And worse, as your business grows and thrives, many business owners get into the habit of always being on call and never mentally clocking out.
+And worse, as your business grows, many business owners get into the habit of always being on call and never mentally clocking out.

 Some business owners suffer from something approaching Stockholm Syndrome – in fact, working in the trenches alongside their staff is worn almost as a badge of honour by many small business owners.